React Native

 Copy frameworks

-You can also use instructions for native iOS applications from here to install native part of Bugsee SDK for React Native.
+You can also use the instructions for native iOS applications from here to install the native part of the Bugsee SDK for React Native.

 Publishing to App Store [iOS]